Piece-Of-Schmidt/Beyond-Fact-Checking/README.md

 # Shades of Quality: How AI helps to improve Science Communication

-This repository contains the scripts and data used for the research paper titled "Shades of Quality: How AI helps to improve Science Communication".
+This repository contains the scripts and data used for the research paper titled "Questions of Quality: How AI can help to improve Science Communication".
 The research explores the potential of machine learning (ML) and large language models (LLMs) for the semi-automated quality assessment of scientific news articles.

 ## About this Research